Mary on the Green: celebrating the life of Mary Wollstonecraft

 - Connecting people whose lives are touched by Mary Wollstonecraft.

 What is needed?
 A capital sum for the memorial and a revenue source for the Society will ensure that Wollstonecraft’s legacy and learning will continue.

-Patrons: Dame Fiona Woolf, Shami Chakrabarti CBE Chair: Bee Rowlatt The campaign is supported by Newington Green Action Group (NGAG), an award-winning registered charity formed in 1996
+Patrons: Dame Fiona Woolf, Shami Chakrabarti CBE, Jude Kelly.
+Chair: Bee Rowlatt The campaign is supported by Newington Green Action Group (NGAG), an award-winning registered charity formed in 1996